Analysis | Congress isn’t as clueless about Facebook as it seems

 At another point, Blumenthal pressed Davis as to whether Facebook would pledge not to pursue legal action against the whistleblower who is scheduled to testify on Tuesday.
 Davis’s conspicuously hedged answer led to media scrutiny suggesting Facebook might indeed be planning retaliation.

-Such careful preparation and pointed questioning has become increasingly common in Congressional hearings on Big Tech and social media, even as some members still misconstrue key points and sacrifice nuance for grandstanding.
+Such careful preparation and pointed questioning has become increasingly common in congressional hearings on Big Tech and social media, even as some members still misconstrue key points and sacrifice nuance for grandstanding.
 Thursday’s hearing was an example of how the substance can get drowned out by a single sound bite.

 Similarly, at a 2018 Senate hearing on social media data privacy, Hatch had correctly explained Facebook’s ad-driven business model before the infamous clip in which he appeared to be mystified by it — in that case, just moments before.
 As his spokesman Matt Whitlock later explained to the Deseret News, Hatch’s question about how Facebook makes money was merely intended to elicit on record a response from Zuckerberg as the opening to a more substantive line of questioning.